vbotka/ansible-collection-freebsd/setup/sync/README.md

 ```
 shell > mkdir -p ${HOME}/tmp/vbotka.freebsd/setup/sync
 ```
-3) Copy the list of files and sync them
+3) Copy the list of files and sync them.
+For example, for the repos ansible-conf-syslogng-*

 ```
 shell > cd ${HOME}/tmp/vbotka.freebsd